atesgoral/ates.dev/src/posts/2024-12-08-responsive-canvas/index.md

 });
 </script>

-What happened to our perfectly square square?
+Why is our square no longer square?
 Because we resized the canvas with CSS and didn't attach `width` and `height` attributes to the `<canvas>` tag, the intrinsic dimensions of the canvas are still the defaults, 300x150.

-To fix the dimensions of the rendering context, we can set the `width` and `height` properties of the canvas DOM element to the measured pixel dimensions:
+We can fix this by setting the `width` and `height` properties of the canvas element to its pixel dimensions:

 ```js
 const {width, height} = canvas.getBoundingClientRect();